bycoffe/campfin-linker/README.md

 # Campaign Finance Linker

 Campaign finance disclosure laws help us understand how money influences our political system, but inconsistencies in the data make it hard to get a full picture of where the money comes from.
-This library uses machine learning -- specifically, a [random forest classifier](http://en.wikipedia.org/wiki/Random_forest) -- to connect donations from the same contributor.
+This library uses machine learning -- specifically, a technique known as [random forest](http://en.wikipedia.org/wiki/Random_forest) -- to connect donations from the same contributor.

 ## How it works